zaxor0/zwerchhau/into-the-war/rules.md

 # Carry Capacity & Movement
 - Players can carry up to 10 slots of items and still move normally.
 - Each player has a maximum of 20 slots, one slot is about 10 pounds of gear.
-- **Slowed**: Half movement speeds when carrying more than 10 items (15 for paratroopers).
+- **Slowed**: Half movement speeds when carrying more than 10 slots (15 for paratroopers).
 - Some smaller items can be stacked into 1 slot, but they must be alike.
-- If you do not have weapon in hand, you may fireman carry 1 person while carry your normal slot limit (10 or 15); you are **slowed**.
+- If you do not have weapon in hand, you may fireman carry 1 person while carrying your normal slot limit (10 or 15); you are **slowed**.
 - Combat movement, in 1 round (10 seconds)
     - 50 feet with an action, such as firing or reloading.
     - 100 feet without acting, this is a double movement.
+    - **Retreat** up to 200 feet but enemies gain +1 to attack rolls against you.
+No other actions may be taken.
 - Overland movement, in 1 turn (10 minutes):
     - **Walking**: 1500 feet or 500 yards, when carrying any equipment.
     - **Running**: 3000 feet or 1000 yards, when carrying any equipment